samturton2/AWS-VPC/README.md

 ### Route table
 - Two route tables must be created (A private and public one)
 - Then edit routes
- - both must have access to the local and internet gateway we created on port 0.0.0.0/0
+ - both must have access to the local and the public route should have internet gateway we created on port 0.0.0.0/0

 ![](img/editroutes.png)
 - Subnet association